Breast Lift (Mastopexy)

-Following breast lift surgery, your breasts will be bruised, swollen and sore for one to two weeks.
+Following your surgery, your breasts will be bruised, swollen and sore for one to two weeks.
 You’ll need to wear a surgical bra for the first week after surgery, followed by a support bra for several weeks after that.

 All surgical procedures carry some risk.

-Although rare, risks associated with a breast lift include:
+Although rare, risks associated with breast lift surgery include: